-10.3.2 Cleanroom-model
+10.3.2 C, CM Type Manipulators

-A large amount of dust is emitted during the greasing procedure because the bellows must be removed.
-Before greasing the ball screw spline unit of the C type, take the unit to an outer room such as the room in front of the clean room's entrance, or take the necessary countermeasures to prevent dust emission.
+- NOTE A large amount of dust is emitted during the greasing procedure because the bellows must be removed.
+Before greasing the ball screw spline unit of the C or CM type take the unit - be removed.
+Before greasing the ball screw spline unit of the C or CM type, take the unit to an outer room such as the room in front of the clean room's entrance, or take the necessary countermeasures to prevent dust emission.

 Do not allow any grease to get on the outside of the bellows while greasing.
-Cover the surrounding area such as the end effector and peripheral equipment in case the grease drips.
+Cover the surrounding such as the end effector and peripheral equipment in case the grease drips.